nmslib/nmslib/docs/_sources/quickstart.rst.txt

 ``pip install nmslib``

+This command will attempt to install a pre-compiled binary, which can be a bit slower.
+For best performance, the library needs to be installed from sources:

+``pip install --no-binary :all: nmslib``

-You may need to install Python dev-files.
+For installation from sources, you may need to install Python dev-files.
 On Ubuntu, you can do it as follows:

 ``sudo apt-get install python3-dev``